mohamed-elfiky/node-api/README.md

 ## Intro

-This not just a fix for issues inside handlers.ts it's overall refactoring
+This is not just a fix for the issues inside handlers.ts it's an overall refactoring

 ## Fixes and Refactoring